WHAT IS CIS?

 Choose the applicable train category:

-Step 2 – Specify parameters for the IM
+Step 2 – Specify parameters for the train

-Specify the relevant parameters for each IM on the involved path e.g.:
+Specify the relevant parameters for the train on each IM network involved in the path e.g.:

 - Train type, traction type, path type, supplement